-6 Amazing TED Talks By Women To Empower And Educate You
+6 Amazing TED Talks By Women To Empower & Educate

 If you love short videos chock-full of digestible information, and you don't know TED, I'm not sure what you've been doing with your life.
 Let these six fantastic TED Talks by women be your introduction to the world of "Technology, Entertainment and Design."